Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 - 1 Tablespoon Italian seasoning

-- 1 lb. potatoes potatoes of choice, we used baby gold potatoes
+- 1 pound potatoes - potatoes of choice, we used baby gold potatoes

 Instructions

-- Add remaining vegetable oil to the pot, along with diced onions and minced garlic.
-Sauté for about 3-4 minutes, stirring frequently.
+- Add the remaining vegetable oil to the pot along with diced onions and minced garlic.
+Saute for 3-4 minutes, stirring often.2 Tablespoon vegetable oil,6 cloves garlic,1 onion

-- When soft and fragrant, add in red wine and sauté for 5 minutes, stirring frequently, until the wine reduces to half.
+- When soft and fragrant, add red wine.
+Saute another 5 minutes, stirring often, until the wine reduces by half.⅓ cup (79 ml) red wine

-- In a small bowl combine cornstarch and beef broth.
-Slowly add the mixture into the Instant Pot with the drippings from the beef.
-Stir until the mixture thickens.
-Serve gravy over your pot roast, and enjoy!
+- In a small bowl, combine cornstarch and beef broth.
+Slowly add the mixture to the Instant Pot.
+Mix it together with the beef drippings in the pot and stir until it thickens.
+Serve this as a gravy, and enjoy!2 Tablespoons corn starch,1 ½ cups (355 ml) beef broth

 Notes